After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 “He could read the street directory at age six – he got get me to Frankston from Vermont.”

-In January 2019, Tracey’s daughter was delving into her family’s ancestry when she discovered Tracey’s mum had passed away.
+In January 2019, Tracey’s daughter was delving into her family’s ancestry when she discovered Tracey’s mum had died.

 “My daughter found the death notice, but I wouldn’t acknowledge it because I was still grieving the recent loss of my cottage mum from the Melbourne children’s home,” Tracey said.

-“He was only told about two more children, he wasn’t told about me, he thought he was going to be talking to the siblings with the grandma.
-There was no information about me or our sister who was given away,” she said.
+“He was only told about two more children, he wasn’t told about me, he thought was going to be talking to the siblings with the grandma, there was no information about me or our sister who was given away,” she said.

 Shayne, who lives in Queensland, made contact with Tracey in early March through an adoption agency, which helped him realise they had the same mother.

-To complicate matters further, Tracey worked out by comparing her mother’s last name on her death certificate with Shayne’s on his birth certificate that her mum had had an affair with their dad after marrying a different man, resulting in the birth of Shayne.
+To complicate matters further, Tracey worked out through comparing her mother’s last name on her death certificate with Shayne’s on his birth certificate that her mum had had an affair with her original husband — Tracey's father — after marrying a different man, resulting in the birth of Shayne.

-Tracey said she was scared to meet him after her experiences of meeting her siblings.
+Tracey said she was scared to meet him due to her past experiences of meeting her siblings.

-“We started off with emails, then we agreed on a telephone call,” she said.
+“We started off with emails, then we agreed on a telephone call.”

 “My brother and I were both crying down the phone.”